dByler1/scoir-byler/README.md

 ## How-To

 - Clone the repo and cd into "dog-breeds-byler-nuxt"
+- - npm install
+- - npm run dev
+- - npm run test
+- - - (note: this was my first attempt since bootcamp at tests.
+They are very basic.
+Looking forward to discussing.)
+- - any trouble running the app please don't hesitate to contact me

 - "dog-breeds-byler-nuxt" contains the dog breeds application
-- "dog-breeds-byler-nuxt" contains a README with instructions on how to run the nuxt app
+- "dog-breeds-byler-nuxt" contains a README with further instructions on how to run the nuxt app -

 ### Planning